Rupert García: Early life and education

 Rupert García was born in 1941 in French Camp, an agricultural town in the San Joaquin Valley.
 He grew up in the nearby city of Stockton, California.
 García was raised mostly by his mother and grandmothers, and from them learned different styles and mediums of art and creativity.

 García studied painting at a junior college, and enrolled at San Francisco State College (now San Francisco State University) to study pop art.
 He graduated from with a BFA degree in painting in 1968.
 During his study in San Francisco State College, he joined the anti-war movement and participated in the 1968 student strike organized by the Third World Liberation Front.
 Through joining this movement, García also gained experience in printmaking, and began to incorporate it into his practice of pop and activist art.
-In 1981, he received an MFA degree in printmaking, an MA degree in art history, and a PhD in art education from the University of California, Berkeley.
+He contributed posters to the movement, and became one of the first instructors in La Raza Studies in 1969.

+He received an M.A. in studio art at San Francisco State in 1970, and an M.A. degree in art history in 1981 from the University of California, Berkeley, with a thesis on Chicano murals.
+Garcia received an honorary Doctor of Fine Arts from the San Francisco Art Institute in 1993.
+Garcia won the Distinguished Artist Award for Lifetime Achievement from the College Art Association in 1992.